 Grassy open field offering trails & an off-leash policy for dogs amid scenic mountain surrounds.
 Rita Valentine Park is accessible from Highway 40 (Lincoln Avenue) and Anglers Drive intersection.
 Proceed up Anglers Dr (North) approximately 2 miles and park in the lot located on the left side of Anglers Drive.
 (1010 Anglers Drive).

 Spring Creek is a classic mountain trail about 1/2-mile from the parking lot.
 Spring Creek is accessible only by non-motorized means.
-Parking is available at the trailhead, located at Maple Avenue and Amethyst Drive.
-To access the park, from Highway 40 (Lincoln Avenue), turn onto 3rd Street (north) and proceed two blocks to Pine Street and turn right on Maple Street.
-Proceed about 1/2-mile to Amethyst Drive and the park is about half a mile up the Spring Creek Trail.
+Parking is available at the trailhead, located at Maple Ave and Amethyst Dr. To access the park, from Highway 40 (Lincoln Ave), turn onto 3rd St (north) and proceed two blocks to Pine St and turn right on Maple St. Proceed about 1/2-mile to Amethyst Dr and the park is about half a mile up the Spring Creek Trail.